 The Drought and Flood Mitigation Service project for Uganda is underway

-Joseph Epitu, from the Ugandan Ministry of Water and Environment, opened the workshop, which was joined by government bodies, earth observation companies, regional organizations and communities, and academic groups.
-The different stakeholder groups had the chance to have a preview of the initial development phase of DFMS, provided valuable feedback on the project, and outlined the main points to be covered by the DFMS in the phases coming up.
+Joseph Epitu, from the Ugandan Ministry of Water and Environment, opened the workshop, which was joined by government bodies, Earth observation companies, regional organizations and communities, and academic groups.
+The different stakeholder groups had the chance to have a preview of the initial development phase of DFMS, provided valuable feedback on the project, and outlined the main points to be covered by DFMS in the phases coming up.